electric-sql/pglite/pglite-cli-distribution-design.md

 | `packages/pglite-tools`  | `@electric-sql/pglite-tools`  | PostgreSQL client and administrative tools                    |
 | `packages/pglite-cli`    | `pglite`                      | Batteries-included Node distribution and CLI                  |
 | `packages/pglite-socket` | `@electric-sql/pglite-socket` | Compatibility line for the classic single-user socket wrapper |

-At the time of writing, `pglite` is not registered in the public npm registry.
-That observation is not a guarantee that the name will remain available.
-The name should be reserved before implementation depends on it.

 ## 2. Decision